Best Bow Releases Tested And Reviewed

 • Strap can feel a bit rigid

-Another excellent index release aid is the TrueFire Edge Archery Compound Release.
-This release uses a buckle design instead of a V-shaped strap and the hunter is able to adjust the fit depending on their comfort.
-The interior of the release is comfortable and smooth on the skin, even if you’re wearing it for a long period of time and it won’t get too hot either.
+Another excellent index finger release is the Scott Archery Quick Shot.
+This release uses a leather buckle strap and the hunter is able to adjust the fit depending on their comfort.
+The interior of the release is comfortable and smooth on the skin, even if you’re wearing it for a long period of time.

 Features:

-• Spring-loaded dual caliper mechanism made in the USA
+• Spring-loaded single caliper mechanism made in the USA

 • Release rotates 360-degrees